Instructions for session organizers

 6. It's a good idea to take at least a few notes on each presentation, and jot down a question or two about each one.
 Then you can use your own questions to kick-start the Q&A period, if need be.

 Except for the room reserved for Sharing Circles, which has no A-V in it, the A-V set-up for each meeting room will be: an LCD projector, a screen (dimension is usually 8x8 or 10x10), and a mike patched into the house sound system (except for the smallest meeting rooms, where a mike is unnecessary).
+Again, you as session chair will need to provide a laptop to run PowerPoints from.
 If you or any of your participants need additional equipment, you or they must arrange and pay for it; please contact us and we will put you in touch with the A-V contractor.
 This includes laser pointers — we do not provide them.

 Instructions for presenters of Papers in concurrent sessions